Production designer, theatre/television/film

 Professional development

-After completing a degree or postgraduate course, you'll likely start in an entry-level position.
-You'll be expected to learn on the job, picking up the necessary skills and experience to eventually progress after many years to production manager level.
+After completing a degree or postgraduate course, you are likely to start in an entry-level position.
+You'll be expected to learn on the job, picking up the necessary skills and experience to eventually progress.
+However, it can take years to advance to production management level..

-Supply companies offering specialist lighting, materials or effects may run product demonstration days, which can help you to expand your repertoire.
+Supply companies offering specialist lighting, materials, or effects may run product demonstration days, which can help you to expand your repertoire and network.

 If you work in theatre, details of courses and information about degree exhibitions and relevant shows are available from The Society of British Theatre Designers.

-Useful careers information on production design, details of training courses and relevant publications are available from ScreenSkills.
+Useful careers information on production design, details of training courses, and relevant publications are also available from ScreenSkills.

 Career prospects

-To reach the position of production designer, you must have extensive experience built up over many years.
+To reach the position of production designer, you must have extensive experience and creative skills that have been built up over many years.

-It's common, in the early stages of your career, to work across more than one genre, to maximise your chances of finding work, and to develop skills.
-It's also quite common to work in exhibition design, museum design or design for corporate events to begin with.
+It's common, especially in the early stages of your career, to work across more than one genre.
+This helps to maximise your chances of finding work and to develop further skills.
+It's also quite common to work in exhibition design, museum design, or doing design for corporate events to begin with.

-Once you start to get paid work as a production designer, you build up your portfolio, contacts and expertise on an ongoing basis.
-This may take a substantial amount of time, but as your career develops you may be able to command higher rates and work on higher-profile productions.
+Once you start to get paid work, you can build up your portfolio, contacts, and expertise on an ongoing basis.
+This may take a substantial amount of time, but as your career develops, you may be able to command higher rates and work on higher-profile productions.
 At this point, many designers choose to employ an agent to negotiate on their behalf.

-As your career progresses, you may become more involved in the conceptual aspect of a project.
+As you progress, you may become more involved in the conceptual aspect of a project.
 Bigger productions with larger budgets often have art department staff who do much of the practical realisation work, while the production designer focuses on the design ideas and concepts.

-You may decide to shift your career direction slightly by moving into teaching on foundation, degree or postgraduate courses in art and design.
-Alternatively, you could begin directing your own productions.
+You may decide to shift your career direction slightly by moving into teaching on foundation, degree, or postgraduate courses in art and design.
+You might also begin directing your own productions.

 A similar but alternative career option is that of costume designer.
-Also working in television, film and theatre productions, costume designers liaise with the director, lighting and set designers to establish the right look and feel for the costumes for a production.
+They also work in television, film, and theatre, liaising with directors, lighting and set designers to establish the right look and feel for the costumes the actors will wear.

 Alternative careers